With the theme “Fantasy and Fairy Tale,” Children’s Film Festival Seattle kicks off, once again for 2023, as both an in-person and a virtual event.

-Youth workshops: All-ages offerings available both in person and online, covering topics of experimental film, documentary filmmaking, puppet making, and storytelling using recycled materials.
+Youth workshops: All-ages offerings available covering topics of experimental film, drawing, documentary filmmaking, puppet making, and storytelling.
 Full schedule here.

-Promise to the planet: A collection of environmental shorts that emphasizes the importance of taking care of our natural home.
+It’s Up to Us: A collection of environmental shorts that emphasizes the importance of making a change for the environment.